Cell Sorter Policy

 Before using the cell sorter, you must read, print, and sign this policy and send a signed copy to the facility supervisor, Ze Liu, at email@example.com

-- No radioactive materials, No BSL-3 FACS Sorting is allowed in the facility due to aerosolization.
+- Radioactive materials and biosafety level 2 (BSL-2) sorting are NOT allowed in the facility due to aerosolization.
 See table for summary of recommended biocontainment levels for cell sorting.

 - Exposure to potentially hazardous materials can occur as a result of aerosols produced during sorting.
 This risk is increased when working with samples containing potential biohazards, such as unfixed human, non-human primate, virally transduced or infected cells, and cells from animals previously exposed to infectious agents.
-This risk is highest when the operator accepts samples without gathering the most accurate information regarding the contents and procedures to which they have been exposed.
-Potentially infectious samples to humans should be treated as a potential biohazard risk, and the appropriate Biosafety Level 2 (BSL-2) precautions should be exercised.
-Please contact the facility supervisor, Ze Liu at email@example.com if you have any potential biohazardous samples.
-Failure to disclose known biohazards will result in a permanent ban from the Service Center.
+BSL-2 requires that the cell sorter be housed within a specially designed biosafety cabinet.
+WSU does not have the appropriate biosafety cabinet at this time.
+The risk of exposure to potentially hazardous materials is highest when the operator accepts samples without gathering the most accurate information regarding the contents and procedures to which they have been exposed.
+Potentially infectious samples to humans should be treated as a potential biohazard risk, and the appropriate BSL-2 precautions should be exercised.
+Please contact the facility supervisor, Ze Liu at firstname.lastname@example.org if you have any potentially biohazardous samples.
+Failure to disclose known biohazards will result in a permanent ban from the Flow Cytometry Service Center.

 - Potential users must fill out the sort request form (PDF), and send to facility supervisor’s email at email@example.com one week in advance.
 The supervisor will review the request, make a determination if the sample can be safely sorted, and notify the user via email about the decision based on the provided information.
 Reasoning will be provided in the email if sort request has been denied.